Judge says that the effect of police turning up at Mr Miller’s workplace “because of his political opinions must not be underestimated”.

 The incident could then show up on an enhanced DBS check carried out by an employer on a prospective employee, regardless of the fact that the individual has not committed a crime.

-Read article: Social media posts referred to police could show up on DBS background checks despite not being a crime
+Read article: Social media posts referred to police could show up on DBS background checks despite not

 Free speech organisation Fair Cop recently reported that Humberside Police now include these “non-crimes” on people’s records when they request an enhanced DBS check, potentially preventing them working as teachers or care assistants.